rdegges/rdegges-blog/articles/2013/cd.md

-Title: CD
-Date: 2013-05-14
-Tags: programming
+---
+title: "CD"
+date: "2013-05-14"
+tags: ["programming"]
+slug: "cd"
-Summary: Some thoughts on continuous delivery, and why it is awesome.
+description: "Some thoughts on continuous delivery, and why it is awesome."
+---

 ![Tron Light Cycle Sketch][]